-On the April Raymond Williams Society blog we are delighted to share the abstracts for two of the four plenary lectures to be given as part of the Raymond Williams Society Conference.
-Here Mike Wayne and Esther Leslie give a preview of what they will discuss in Manchester on April 26-27.
-Helen Hester and Pablo Mukherjee complete our line-up of keynotes, speaking on ‘Work/Space: Architectures of Refusal from the Bachelor Pad to the Commune’ and ‘Laboratory Lives: Caste, Work and Indian Science Fiction’, respectively.
+On the April Raymond Williams Society blog we are delighted to share the abstracts for three of the four plenary lectures to be given as part of the Raymond Williams Society Conference.
+Here Mike Wayne, Esther Leslie, and Pablo Mukherjee give previews of what they will discuss in Manchester on April 26-27.
+Helen Hester completes our line-up of keynotes, speaking on ‘Work/Space: Architectures of Refusal from the Bachelor Pad to the Commune’.

 Prof. Mike Wayne (Brunel) – ‘Industrialism and British Capitalism’